Miami Construction Accident Lawyer

 When someone is injured in a construction industry accident, it is difficult to know where to turn to in order to seek compensation.
 Workers’ compensation is available to injured construction employees but sometimes it does not cover all injuries suffered.
 Being injured and out of work can leave someone feeling despondent and anxious.
 Let the Law Offices of Prosper Shaked handle the hard stuff and fight for your legal rights to just compensation

 Common Construction Accident Injuries

-Construction is a broad field with a wide variety of occupations.
+As Construction Accident Lawyers, we understand that construction is a broad field with a wide variety of occupations.
 Thus, the types of injuries that construction employees sustain at work are vast and range from mild to severe.
 Some of the gravest construction accidents result in death.
 Below is a list of common injuries that occur at construction work sites:

 - Burns and scarring

 - Neck, shoulder and back injuries

 - Spinal cord injuries

 - Brain injuries

 - Disease and illness caused by exposure to toxic chemicals